yucthonni/ns-3-dev/README.md

 ## Repository Dependencies and Origins

-This repository reuses the **5G LENA repository (v4.0)** ([https://gitlab.com/cttc-lena/nr](https://gitlab.com/cttc-lena/nr)) extended to support trace-based channel model, which requires **ns-3 version 3.44 (included in this repository)**.
+This repository reuses the [5G LENA repository (v4.0) (included in this repository)](https://gitlab.com/cttc-lena/nr) extended to support trace-based channel model, and  [ns-3 version 3.44 (included in this repository)](https://www.nsnam.org/releases/ns-3-44/) .
 The 5G LENA module provides the core NR (New Radio) functionality for 5G simulations.

-The **trace-based channel modeling implementation** is based on the **ns-3 QD app code** ([https://github.com/signetlabdei/qd-channel](https://github.com/signetlabdei/qd-channel)) and has been modified by NIST and Northeastern University for enhanced functionality and integration with the 5G LENA NR module.
+The **trace-based channel modeling implementation** is based on the [ns-3 QD app code](https://github.com/signetlabdei/qd-channel) and has been modified by NIST and Northeastern University for enhanced functionality and integration with the 5G LENA NR module.

 ## Prerequisites and Building